Dolenja Vas, Ribnica

 Dolenja Vas ([dɔˈleːnja ˈʋaːs]; Dolenja vas, Niederdorf) is a village in the Municipality of Ribnica in southern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

+Church

 The local parish church, built on a slight elevation in the western part of the settlement, is dedicated to Saint Roch (sveti Rok) and belongs to the Roman Catholic Archdiocese of Ljubljana.
 It was built in 1818.
 A chapel dedicated to Saint Margaret, outside the settlement to the east, is the converted surviving sanctuary of a larger 16th-century church, belonging to the same parish.